biocom-uib/Quartet_Index/README.md

 # Quartet Index

-This is the companion software for the paper *A Balance Index for Phylogenetic Trees based on Quartets* by Tomàs Martínez, Arnau Mir, Francesc Rosselló, and Gabriel Valiente.
+This is the companion software for the paper *A Balance Index for Phylogenetic Trees based on Quartets* by Tomàs M. Coronado, Arnau Mir, Francesc Rosselló, and Gabriel Valiente.

 ## Getting Started